ewyy-design/google-homepage/README.md

 Browser's development tools will also be used to check the progression of the webpage.

-There is 2 assignments in this respository.
+There is 1 assignment in this respository.

 Easy Version: Build the Google.com homepage.
 File involved: